bgachara/bgachara.github.io/posts/databases.md

     - Attribute Ranges
     - Hashing
     - Partial/Full Replication

   - A placement scheme then tell the DBMS where to put those partitions
     - Round-robin
     - Interleave across cores

 - How do we decide how to create a set of tasks from a logical query plan?

 - Static scheduling
   - DBMS decided how many threads to use to execute the query when it generates the plan.
-    - It does not change while the query executes
-      - Easiest approach is to just use the same # of tasks as the # of cores.
-      - Can still assing tasks to threads based on data location to maximize local data processing.
+It does not change while the query executes.
+The easiest approach is to just use the same # of tasks as the # of cores.
+One can still assing tasks to threads based on data location to maximize local data processing.
+  - Slower tasks will hurt query latency because dependent tasks must wait until that pipeline completes.

 - Morsel-driven scheduling
   - ref paper: `morsel-driven parallelism: numa-aware query evaluation framewrok for the many-core age`
   - Dynamic scheduling of tasks that operate over horizontal partitions called morsels distributed across cores
     - One worker per core.
     - One morseld per task.
     - Pull-based task assignment.
-      - Round-robin data placement
+    - Round-robin data placement.
   - Supports parallel, NUMA-aware operator implementations.
+  - The workers perform cooperative scheduling for each query plan using a single global task queue, each worker tries to select tasks that will execute on morsels that are local to it.
+If there are no local tasks, then the worker just pulls the next task from the global work queue.
-    - Because there is only one worker per core and oe morsel per task, HyPer must use work stealing because otherwise threads could sit idle waiting for stragglers
-    - DBMS uses a lock-free has table to maintain the global work queues.
+  - Because there is only one worker per core and oe morsel per task, HyPer must use work stealing because otherwise threads could sit idle waiting for stragglers.
+DBMS uses a lock-free hash table to maintain the global work queues.
-    - Tasks can have different execution costs per tuple
-      - Simple selection vs string matching
+  - Tasks can have different execution costs per tuple, i.e Simple selection vs string matching.
-    - HyPer has no notion of execution priorities...
-      - Short-running queries get blocked behind long-running queries
-      - All query tasks are executed with same priority
+  - HyPer has no notion of execution priorities, short-running queries get blocked behind long-running queries and all query tasks are executed with same priority.

-    - Umbra - Morsel scheduling 2.0
+  - Umbra: Morsel scheduling 2.0
     - ref paper:`self-tuning query scheduling for analytical workloads`
-      - taks are not created statically at runtime.
-      - each task may contain multiple morsels.
-      - implementation of stride scheduling
+    - Rather than scheduling tasks based chunks on data(morsels), the DBMS schedules tasks based on time.
+Tasks are not created statically at runtime.
+System exponentially grow morsel sizes per task set until an individual task takes 1ms to execute.
+    - Automatic priority decay for query tasks, ensures that short-running queries finish quickly and long-running queries are not starved for resources.Modern implementation of stride scheduling.
+    - Scheduling state
-        - each worker maintains its own thread-local meta-data about the available tasks to execute.
+      - Each worker maintains its own thread-local meta-data about the available tasks to execute.
-          - active slots - which entries in the global slot arrat have active task sets available.
+        - Active slots - which entries in the global slot array have active task sets available.
-          - change mask - indicates when a new task set is added to the global slot array.
+        - Change mask - indicates when a new task set is added to the global slot array.
-          - return mask - indicates when a worker completes a task set.
+        - Return mask - indicates when a worker completes a task set.
-        - workers perform CaS updates to TLS meta-data to broadcasr changes
+      - Workers perform CaS updates to TLS meta-data to broadcast changes.
+      - When a worker completes the last morsel for a query's active task set, it inserts the next task set into the global slot array and updates the Return Mask for all workers.
+When a new query arrives, the scheduler updates the workers' Change Mask to inform them of the new query tasks in a slot.
+    - Priority decay
+      - Each worker maintains additional thread-local meta-data to compute the priorities of queries in real time:
+        - Global pass - How many quantum rounds the DBMS has completed.
+        - Pass Values - How much time a query has consumed.
-      - priority decay - query arrival times.
+        - Priorities - Decremented as the query runs longer.

-  - SAP HANA - NUMA-AWARE SCHEDULER
+  - SAP HANA: NUMA-AWARE SCHEDULER
     - ref paper: `scaling up concurrent main-memory column store scans:towards adaptive numa-aware data and task placement`
-    - pull-based scheduling with multiple worker threads that are organized into groups
-      - each CPU can have multiple groups
-      - each group has a soft and hard priority queue
+    - Pull-based scheduling with multiple worker threads that are organized into groups, i.e Each CPU can have multiple groups, each group has a soft and hard priority queue.
-    - uses a separate "watchdog" thread to check whether groups are saturated and can reassingn tasks dynamically.
+    - Uses a separate "watchdog" thread to check whether groups are saturated and can reassingn tasks dynamically.
     - DBMS maintains soft and hard priority task queues for each thread group.
-      - threads can steal tasks from other groups soft queue
+Threads can steal tasks from other groups soft queue.
     - Four different pools of thread per group
       - Working: actively executing a task.
       - Inactive: blocked inside of the kernel due to a latch